AIduate/Disaster-Response-Pipeline/README.md

 # Disaster-Response-Pipeline

-The purpose of this project is to create a pipeline of data provided by Figure 8 to Udacity to be combined and cleaned and fed into a machine learning pipeline that will use nature language processing techniques to classify messages related to disasters to the most likely appropriate response.
+The purpose of this project is to create a pipeline of data provided by Figure 8 to Udacity to be combined and cleaned and fed into a machine learning pipeline that will use nature language processing techniques to classify messages related to disasters to the appropriate response of 36 categories.
+This concept is really useful for an organization to plan for and gather the resources for the responses needed in a more time efficient fashion.
+So many messages cannot be assessed manually in a timely manner and some responses required may not even be known without messages!

 ## Table of contents
 * [Results](#results)